Sesshins and Zazenkai

 In our usual state of mind we are very often distracted.
 Mentally we are occupied with other things than what ever the moment presents.
 A sesshin is an ideal opportunity to deepen our concentration, our openness and our presence.
 It's also an opportunity to take a step backwards, to disengage from our everyday busy lives and to be collectedly present.

-We regularly organise weekend sesshins (starting Friday evening at 18 hrs to Sunday afternoon 17 hrs) but also three day, four day and week long sesshins.
-Every year In the summer we participate in a two week retreat in the French Jura, organised by the Dana Sangha Paris.
+We regularly organise three day sesshins but also five day and week long sesshins.
 We also hold a week long Zen Heart Sangha summer retreat in the east off the Netherlands.

 During sesshin there are periods of sitting meditation (zazen), walking meditation (kinhin), meditative work periods (samu), the opportunity to have private interview (daisan) with Michel Sensei, dharma talks (teisho) and suttra services.
 Part time participation is almost always possible, but full time participants will have preference when a sesshin is fully booked.
 For the full program see the Events page.

-The word Zazenlai means “gathering for meditation”.
+The word Zazenkai means “gathering for meditation”.
 A zazenkai is a one day retreat that is less intense than a sesshin but has the same intentions and purpose.